xy3/Devote-UI/devote.md

 ## 6. Preliminary Schedule

-On the following page is a preliminary Gantt chart illustrating our aim for start and end dates for the project tasks and goals.
+Below is a preliminary Gantt chart illustrating our aim for start and end dates for the project tasks and goals.
 The start and end dates could possibly change along the way due to certain tasks being more or less difficult than we had estimated.

 ![Gantt Chart](https://raw.githubusercontent.com/xy3/Devote-UI/master/img/gantt.png)